PlayForm/Format/README.md

 ## Getting started

-The utility should now format and lint with rome all JavaScript, TypeScript and CommonJS modules in the `dist` folder.
+The utility should now format and lint with [Rome][rome] all JavaScript and TypeScript files, including CommonJS modules in the `dist` folder.

 You can override any of the default options from the configurations of: